Unsure of how to approach the school

 No cookie cutters here—the needs and culture of every school or community group is different.
 Our approach to mental health awareness and to building mental wellness is universal, so we work closely with faculty and youth to individualize to your specific environment and needs.

-We truly value youth voice.
-Mindmatters Teams become led by youth, who have the best idea of what they and their peers need support with.
+We truly value individual voices.
+Mindmatters Teams become led by youth or employees, who have the best idea of what they and their peers need support with.

 Finally, find out whose approval you ultimately need.
 Invite us to a meeting with you and them.

-Nearly every school or group who meets with us in this way moves forward with presentations at minimum, and most establish a Mindmatters Team.
+Nearly every school or organization who meets with us in this way moves forward with presentations at minimum, and many establish a Mindmatters Team.

 App store